asgr/Tiler/README.txt

 999091700022     355.4739989999999921     -29.2830486000000008     15.6917324      7
 999091700082     355.5869141000000013     -29.1524104999999984     16.0948925      7

+Once catalogues are in place you can start tiling.
+You might need to actually get R on your machine- google 'R project' and you'll find it easily enough.
+Once you have installed R and got the latest version of the Tiling software, you now need to get all the packages installed.

-cd to the directory with the R tiling code in then start R
+cd to where the Tiler_?.?tar.gz is, and install the tiling software on the terminal with:

-load the current Tiling software:
+> R CMD install Tiler_?.?.tar.gz, where the ?.? should be replaced with the version number (e.g. 1.1)

+start R with:

+> R

+You are now inside R. You also need to install: sphereplot, rgl, celestial, plotrix, fields.
+For each one you run:

+> install.packages('sphereplot',type='source')
+> install.packages('rgl',type='source')
+> install.packages('celestial',type='source')
+> install.packages('plotrix',type='source')
-> load('samiTiler-1.?.img')
+> install.packages('fields',type='source')

 To update the catalogues within R type (something like, it obviously depends on the actual names!):

-> TCsamiclusY1=read.table('AAOmega_cluster_targets_Sep10.txt',header=T) 	#Can give this a different LHS name if it is passed to the function
+TCsamiclusY1=read.table('AAOmega_cluster_targets_Sep10.txt',header=T)   #Can give this a different LHS name if it is passed to the function
-> GAMAguide=read.table('AAOmega_guides_Sep10.txt',header=T)			#Must be called GAMAguide
-> GAMAstspec=read.table('AAOmega_fstars_Sep10.txt',header=T)			#Must be called GAMAstspec
-> GAMAsky=read.table('AAOmega_skies_Sep10.txt',header=T)					#Must be called GAMAsky
+DATAguide=read.table('AAOmega_guides_Sep10.txt',header=T)			#Must be called DATAguide DATAstspec=read.table('AAOmega_fstars_Sep10.txt',header=T)		#Must be called DATAstspec DATAsky=read.table('AAOmega_skies_Sep10.txt',header=T)				#Must be called DATAsky

 You can save this with

 > save.image('samiTiler-1.?.img')

-The above read in commands are in the RUNMEtile.rscript and RUNMErebuild.rscript scripts.
+The above read in commands are in the RUNMEtile.rscript and RUNMErebuild.rscript scripts inside the Tiler_?.?.tar.gz tarball.

-To run the tiling code for an individual cluster (rather than the RUNMEtile.rscript script) use:
+To run the tiling code for e.g. an individual cluster (rather than the RUNMEtile.rscript script) use:

 > Tiler(tileplus=5, position='A3880', plate=c(0,1,0,1,0), runfolder=TRUE, TileCat=TCsamiclusY1, runoffset=1, updatefib=T, basedir='.', configdir='/instsoft/2dF/misc_software/configure-7.10+.Linux')